astravant/digitalgarden/_notes/daily-notes.md

 ## November 3, 2021

-### Future fortunes will favor those that prepare for this inevitable upheaval and embrace a digitally immersive future.
+- Future fortunes will favor those that prepare for this inevitable upheaval and embrace a digitally immersive future.

-> The Sovereign Individual emphasizes self-ownership, rational thought over fatalism, and does not accept the one size fits all approach of mass consumption society.
+> ==The Sovereign Individual emphasizes self-ownership, rational thought over fatalism, and does not accept the one size fits all approach of mass consumption society.==

 > The internet ended the monopoly that the credentialed class had on valuable information.